-At the May 2018 Board meeting, when the annual review of base salaries was conducted by the ERC, Mr. Michael recommended no base salary increase for himself.
-Based on an assessment of annual cash compensation levels (base salary and annual incentive payouts from the MVP Program), Mr. Michael recommended a 5.26% increase for Mr. Kliethermes and a 2.35% increase for Mr. Brown.
-Mr. Michael also recommended a 4.62% increase for Ms. Klobnak and a 3.13% increase for Mr. Fick in light of the placement of their respective base salaries compared to other similar positions in the insurance industry.
+At the May 2019 Board meeting, when the annual review of base salaries was conducted by the ERC, Mr. Michael recommended no base salary increase for himself or Mr. Brown due to his upcoming retirement.
+Based on an assessment of annual cash compensation levels (base salary and annual incentive payouts from the MVP Program), Mr. Michael recommended a 5.00% increase for Mr. Kliethermes.
+In addition, Mr. Michael recommended an increase of 17.86% for Mr. Bryant in anticipation of his promotion to Vice President, Chief Financial Officer, with such amount determined based on compensation received by Mr. Bryant's predecessor and the Peer Companies.
+Mr. Michael also recommended an 8.82% increase for Ms. Klobnak and a 3.03% increase for Mr. Fick in light of the placement of their respective base salaries compared to other similar positions in the insurance industry.
 The ERC and Board approved Mr. Michael's recommendations.